Priority Start 14 Review (discontinued)

 A modern bike with a classic look, Priority Bicycles’ Start F/W line of bikes offer a higher-end feel and performance for a mid-range price in 14″ and 16″ sizes.
 Designed by a bike-industry expert looking for a better bike for his sons, the Priority Start has been fine-tuned and adapted to meet the needs of young riders.

 The F/W in the name stands for “freewheel”, which means the bike does not have a coaster (back-pedal brake), which benefits young riders (more on this below).
 In addition, the Start is lightweight and narrow, with upright positioning for beginning riders, and is topped off with dual-hand brakes and a grease-free belt drive.
 All in all, the Start F/W packs a lot of punch into its $249 price tag!

-The 14″ size is ideal for preschoolers ready to graduate from their balance bike to a pedal bike (the bike does not come with training wheels, which balance bike graduates do not need) and will begin shipping on August 25th (available for pre-order now).
+The 14″ size is ideal for preschoolers ready to graduate from their balance bike to a pedal bike (the bike does not come with training wheels, which balance bike graduates do not need).

 Performance & Geometry

 The Priority Start 14 performed great for both beginning and experienced riders.
 Our beginning rider – a newly 4-year-old who has only been riding a bike for a little over a month – was riding more confidently and turning much more smoothly on the Start 14 than she had been on her 12″ bike.
 As shown below, the Start 14 also fit her much better than the 12″ Cleary Gecko.
 Oftentimes parents of young riders buy 12″ bikes thinking they are the best fit for their 3 or 4-year-old, when really a 14″ bike is a much better fit.